praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 4. Encrypt master_key with prf_key
 5. Upload encrypted master key + per-wallet backups to cloud

-RESTORE ON NEW DEVICE:
+## RESTORE ON NEW DEVICE:

 1. Fetch encrypted master key backup and wallet backups from cloud storage
 2. User authenticates with synced passkey
 3. PRF(passkey, salt) → prf_key
 4. Decrypt master_key
+5. Derive critical_data_key
-5. Derive critical_data_key, decrypt all wallet seeds
+6. Decrypt all wallet seeds
 ```

 The key design decision is **decoupled storage**.
 The PRF protects the master key, but we store encrypted data separately in the user's own cloud storage (iCloud CloudKit on iOS, Google Drive appDataFolder on Android).